vjbollavarapu/tidygen/apps/frontend/UI_UX_REFACTOR_SUMMARY.md

-# 🎨 iNEAT-ERP Frontend UI/UX Refactor Summary
+# 🎨 TidyGen Frontend UI/UX Refactor Summary

 ## 📋 Overview

-This document summarizes the comprehensive UI/UX refactor for the iNEAT-ERP frontend application, transforming it into a modern, accessible, and professional ERP experience.
+This document summarizes the comprehensive UI/UX refactor for the TidyGen frontend application, transforming it into a modern, accessible, and professional ERP experience.

 ## ✅ Completed Deliverables